What is ALS (amyotrophic lateral sclerosis)?

 Hereditary (familial) form of ALS

-Experts speak of familial ALS if at least two family members have amyotrophic lateral sclerosis or if a genetic defect causing ALS has been detected.
+Experts speak of familial ALS when at least two family members have amyotrophic lateral sclerosis, or when a genetic defect causing ALS has been detected.
 But this is rarely the case: fALS accounts for only about five percent of all cases of ALS.
 Defects (mutations) in various genes can cause fALS.
 These genes are responsible in various ways for the normal functioning of motor neurons.

 Sporadic form of ALS

-In the sporadic form of the disease – the majority of all ALS diseases – researchers have so far been in the dark as to the cause.
+In the sporadic form of the disease – the majority of all ALS diseases – researchers are still in the dark as to the cause.
 Pathologically, pathological deposits (aggregates) of a certain protein, the so-called TDP43 protein, are found in the affected nerve cells of ALS patients.
 Such protein aggregates are also found in other neurodegenerative diseases such as Parkinson’s disease (synuclein aggregates) or Alzheimer’s disease (amyloid and tau aggregates).
-There is no convincing scientific evidence that sporadic ALS could be caused by an autoimmune disease or poisoning by toxins ingested with food.
+There is no convincing scientific evidence that sporadic ALS could be due to an autoimmune disease or poisoning by toxins ingested with food.

 Symptoms ALS

 The course of amyotrophic lateral sclerosis can vary greatly from individual to individual.
 The initial symptoms depend on which motor neurons are damaged first.
-Accordingly, there are three forms of ALS:
+Accordingly, there are three courses of ALS:

 - Spinal progression form of ALS: It is the most common progression form with a share of about 70 percent.
 Due to damage to motor neurons in the spinal cord, the first symptoms here are muscle weakness, muscle atrophy and fine muscle twitches (“fasciculations”) in the extremities.
 Damage to motor neurons in the brain can lead to spasticity and increased reflexes, and muscle cramps can also occur.
 In some people, ALS begins in one hand (e.g. with increasing clumsiness when writing), then spreads to the other hand and finally to the arms and legs.
 In other sufferers, the upper arms and shoulders are affected first, or the disease begins with muscle weakness in the lower leg and foot (e.g., with gait instability).